jctanner/issuetests/ISSUE_TEMPLATE.md

 Please supply the verbatim output from running “ansible --version”.

-##### Control Host:

-What OS are you running Ansible from?
-Examples include RHEL 5/6, Centos 5/6, Ubuntu 12.04/13.07, *BSD, Solaris.
-If this is a generic feature request or it doesn’t apply, just say “N/A”.

-##### Inventory Hosts:
+##### Environment:

-What OS are you managing relative to this ticket?
+What OS are you running Ansible from and what OS are you managing?
 Examples include RHEL 5/6, Centos 5/6, Ubuntu 12.04/13.07, *BSD, Solaris.
 If this is a generic feature request or it doesn’t apply, just say “N/A”.

 ##### Summary:

 Please summarize your request in this space.
 You will earn bonus points for being succinct, but please add enough detail so we can understand the request.

 ##### Steps To Reproduce: